 Josh spent the next decade with Ira at Emerging Pictures, rising to Vice President and growing the company from an ambitious startup to a boutique studio, representing, marketing, and distributing more than 50 feature films.
 During this tenure, Josh managed and planned the film festival strategy on all titles, working with every major festival in the world (i.e. Sundance, Toronto, Cannes, Berlin, Venice, etc.) in addition to all the second tier and top regional festivals in the US (i.e. Tribeca, SXSW, Los Angeles, New York, etc).
 He further partnered with the full spectrum of US and world distribution outlets to license rights including Hollywood studios and independent theatrical companies, broadcast networks, video companies, digital portals including giants Netflix, iTunes and Apple, and foreign sales companies.
 In some cases where Emerging directly handled the US theatrical component, Josh planned and managed the marketing campaigns, supervising a team to book theaters, create trailers and artwork, buy advertising, coordinate publicity and promote via grass roots and social media.

 Josh ultimately made his foray into producing during this tenure, starting feature and commercial production company Game 7 Films.
-Josh ran Game 7 for five years with partners Yaron Schwartzman and Asger Hussain before breaking out on his own to start his latest NYC-based outfit, Jagman Productions.
+Josh ran Game 7 for five years with partners Yaron Schwartzman and Asger Hussain before breaking out on his own to start his latest LA-based sales and production outfit, Jagman Productions.
 His recent feature production credits include PBS/American Masters documentary By Sidney Lumet on the legendary director; music documentaries Don’t Stop Believin’: Everyman’s Journey (Cinedigm/Independent Lens) and I Want My Name Back (Image/BET) on iconic bands Journey and The Sugarhill Gang, respectively; and Lifetime TV romantic drama Seasons of Love produced alongside Taraji P. Henson and also starring Gladys Knight, Method Man and Letoya Luckett.
 Josh previously executive produced the IDA nominated Best Documentary, Kassim the Dream, on child soldier turned boxing champion, Kassim Ouma (IFC Films/Sundance Channel/ESPN Films).